+Faced with filing taxes late?
 As the saying goes, taxes are one of the only facts of life.
 You can't avoid them - not filing or paying your taxes can have huge financial consequences.
-Sometimes, being late filing your taxes is unavoidable because of the other demands of life.
+Sometimes, filing taxes late is unavoidable because of the other demands of life.
 However, filing taxes late can be quite disruptive.
 The IRS wants everything to run on time and can come after you if you avoid filing a tax return.

 Before we dive in, it's important to note that penalties scale only based on the amount of money that you owe.
 If you don't end up owing the IRS anything, you'll pay the minimum fine ($135- but more on penalties later on).
 However, it's still important to file even if you expect a refund.